globeandmail/chart-tool/tutorials/customizing.md

 ## `chart-tool-config.json`

 An absolutely essential file for generating new charts.
 Chart Tool uses this configuration file to scaffold a basic chart object, set parameters throughout the library, and so on.
 Includes instructions for the Chart Tool on how to abbreviate months, debounce and tooltip timeouts, desktop and mobile ratios, style prefixes, and so on.
+See [this example file](https://github.com/globeandmail/chart-tool/blob/master/tutorials/chart-tool-config-sample.json) for an explanation of what each configuration parameter does.

+If you're looking to use S3 to host chart thumbnails, check out [the tutorial](https://github.com/globeandmail/chart-tool/blob/master/tutorials/thumbnails.md).

 ## `meteor-config.js`

+Sets

 ## `custom.js`